ProfBird/CS246-CourseMaterials/Labs/Lab1/Example-RequirementsDocumentForTitanPark.md

 **Interviewer:** "How important is it to track volunteer hours and recognize their contributions?"

-**Ms. Davis:** "Tracking volunteer hours is crucial for several reasons.
-Firstly, it allows us to demonstrate the significant impact of volunteer contributions to our organization.
-Secondly, it helps us to recognize and appreciate the efforts of our volunteers.
+**Ms. Davis:** "Tracking volunteer hours is important for several reasons.
+First, it allows us to demonstrate the significant impact of volunteer contributions to our organization.
+Second, it helps us to recognize and appreciate the efforts of our volunteers.
 We often award certificates or other tokens of appreciation to volunteers who have contributed a significant number of hours."

 **Interviewer:** "What features would be most beneficial in a volunteer management system?"

 **Ms. Davis:** "An online application form would be a huge improvement.
 We also need a system for scheduling volunteers for specific projects, tracking their hours, and communicating with them effectively.
 The ability to generate reports on volunteer activity would also be very valuable for our organization."

 **Interviewer:** "Thank you for providing these valuable insights.
-This information will be extremely helpful in identifying the most appropriate technology solutions for your volunteer management needs."
+This information will be extremely helpful in identifying the best software solution for your volunteer management needs."

 **Ms. Davis:** "Thank you, Mr. Smith.
-I appreciate you taking the time to gather such detailed information.
+I appreciate you taking the time to gather more detailed information.
 I look forward to hearing your recommendations."

 **Interviewer:** "Thank you again for your time.
 Have a wonderful day."